nsdigirolamo/nsdigirolamo/README.md

 # 👋 Hey!
 Welcome to my GitHub profile!

 I'm a Computer Science undergrad at the University of Delaware with a concentration in Systems and Networks.
-My pronouns are he/him.

 ## Repositories